Recent Contributions to Theories of Discrimination: Discriminatory Institutional Design

-Athey, Avery and Zemsky (2000) study a model where a firm designs career paths for its employees.
+\cite{atheyaveryzemsky2000} study a model where a firm designs career paths for its employees.
 The firm is an overlapping generations environment, where the ``diversity'' among older-generation workers affects the career prospects of younger-generation workers through \emph{mentoring}.
 In each period, there is a new population of entry-level workers, characterized by their ability and their group membership.
-There are two groups, $A$ and $B$, and half of the entry-level workers belongs to each group.\footnote{In a recent paper, Muller-Itten and \"{O}ry (2022) extend Athey, Avery and Zemsky (2000) to account for differential group sizes, examining steady-state outcomes and policy under majority bias.} Additionally, the agents' abilities are equally distributed in the two groups.
+There are two groups, $A$ and $B$, and half of the entry-level workers belongs to each group.\footnote{In a recent paper, \cite{mullerittenory2022} extend \cite{atheyaveryzemsky2000} to account for differential group sizes, examining steady-state outcomes and policy under majority bias.} Additionally, the agents' abilities are equally distributed in the two groups.
 There are also agents in upper-level positions, whose group-memberships are not necessarily evenly split.
 We say that the \emph{majority group} is the one that has most of the upper-level positions; the other group constitutes the \emph{minority}.

 Entry-level employees augment their initial ability by acquiring specific human capital in mentoring interactions with upper-level employees.
-Importantly, an entry-level employee acquires more human capital from mentoring when the firm has more upper-level employees who match her type.

-Athey, Avery and Zemsky (2000) consider the problem of the firm who decides a rule to promote employees from entry-level positions to upper-level positions.
+Importantly, an entry-level employee acquires more human capital from mentoring when the firm has more upper-level employees who match her type. \cite{atheyaveryzemsky2000} consider the problem of the firm who decides a rule to promote employees from entry-level positions to upper-level positions.
 Any entry-level employee who is not promoted exits the model, and the entry-level positions are replenished with a new cohort.
 Similarly, all upper-level employees leave the model at the end of each period, and are substituted by promoted entry-level workers.
 The firm's promotion decisions may depend on employees' abilities and acquired human capital, as well as their group memberships.

 The firm's optimal promotion rule balances two forces.
 On the one hand, the firm's myopic optimal decision is to promote the most productive agents, accounting for both their inherent abilities and human capital acquired through mentoring.
 In this respect, the firm is more likely to promote majority workers, who receive more mentoring.
 On the other hand, the firm has a forward-looking goal to promote agents so as to achieve a desired level of upper-level diversity in the long run.
 At least some level of diversity is desirable, because the firm wishes to have minority workers with high inherent ability receive good mentoring.